 All members of Scouts BSA (formerly Boy Scouts) are required to wear a class-A uniform while they attend troop meetings and activities.
 However, the cost of the uniform depends on the program as well as troop preferences.
 Some troops require a full uniform while others just ask you to buy a few of the most important pieces.

 Compared to Cub Scout uniforms, Scouts BSA uniforms:

 - Are stricter about what type of uniform to wear, when.

 - Commonly have different styles of clothing that serve a similar function (i.e. a short sleeve and long sleeve shirt, for different occasions)

 Because of this, Scouting uniform costs are a bit higher than Cub Scout uniforms.
 However, unlike Cub Scouts, BSA Scouts are not required to buy new pieces of a uniform every year.
 Instead, we wear the same tan uniform and add patches and badges to it as we progress.

-Here is another handy chart of uniform costs for scouts, with information taken from the official catalog (costs may have changed from the time of this article’s last update, so I’d suggest checking them out for yourself 🙂 ):
+Here is another handy chart of uniform costs for Scouts, with information taken from the official catalog (costs may have changed from the time of this article’s last update, so I’d suggest checking them out for yourself 🙂 ):